Skip to content

 Additional Training Experiences

-Apprenticeships.
-We define apprenticeships as on-the-job training experiences in which an intern works alongside a staff member to carry out a service activity.
+We define apprenticeships as applied clinical experiences in which an intern works alongside a staff member to carry out a service activity.
 The emphasis of apprenticeships is "learning by doing" and the modeling of skills by the staff member.
-Types of apprenticeships are limited only by the interns' and staffs' creativity, providing an excellent opportunity for interns to tailor the program to meet their training needs.
-Interns are allocated a certain number of hours each week to participate in apprenticeships with staff.
+Types of apprenticeships are limited only by the interns' and staff members’ creativity, providing an excellent opportunity for interns to tailor the program to meet their training needs.
+Interns are allocated a certain number of hours each week to participate in apprenticeships with staff members.

 Examples of apprenticeships include working on a project with an administrator, jointly designing and implementing a psychoeducational outreach program, developing and implementing targeted interventions to address specific clinical issues, etc.

-Preceptorships.
-Preceptorships at CMHC are one-on-one or small-group tutorials where interns study a focused topic with a senior staff member.
+Preceptorships at CMHC are one-on-one or small-group tutorials where interns study a focused topic with a staff member.
 Like apprenticeships, preceptorships allow interns to concentrate on areas of personal interest.
-Study examples might include areas such as anxiety disorders, CMHC administration, developmental theory as it applies to college students, use of psychotropic medication, treatments for sexual trauma, diversity issues, etc. Opportunities are limited only by the creativity and interests of staff and interns.
+Examples include areas such as anxiety disorders, CMHC administration, developmental theory as it applies to college students, use of psychotropic medication, treatments for sexual trauma, etc.

 Interns may become involved in CMHC research activities and may choose to collaborate with staff members to develop research projects or publication activities.
 CMHC is the national coordinating site for The Research Consortium of Counseling and Psychological Services in Higher Education, composed of approximately 70 colleges and universities that participate in nationwide studies on college student mental health.